Sigma-Ryden/SerializationFixture/README.md

 Is a header-only library implemented purely in C++11.

-# Functional:
+## Functional:

-#### Serialization of common types:
+### Serialization of common types:
-- all arithmetic types
+- All arithmetic types
-- enum or scoped enum
+- Enum or scoped enum
-- static or dynamic array
+- Static or dynamic array
-- raw & smart pointers (with data tracking)
+- Raw & Smart pointers (with data tracking)
-#### Sserialization of library types:
+### Serialization of library types:
-- STL: string, vector, array...
+- STL: string, vector, array, and other
-- any usage types
+- Any usage types
-#### serialization of users class:
+### Serialization of users class:
-- common
-- hierarchy
+- Common
-- polymorphic
+- Hierarchy
-- abstract
+- Polymorphic/Abstract
-- template
+- Template

+## Auto Tests:
+See library testing here: [testing.cpp](https://github.com/Sigma-Ryden/Siraf/tree/master/test/testing.cpp)

-### Quick start.
+## Quick start:
 Warning!
 This is a simple example.
 You can see real applied examples [here](https://github.com/Sigma-Ryden/Siraf/tree/master/test).

 Preparing: